lukaszbudnik/auditor/README.md

 * POST /audit - creates new audit entry, entry is passed as JSON input, auditor will validate the JSON before processing it, for request tracing you may use optional `X-Request-Id` header
 * GET /audit - reads audit entries, for request tracing you may use optional `X-Request-Id` header

-The server package comes with a sample struct which looks like this (yes, a single struct can be used for both DynamoDB and MongoDB):
+The model package comes with a sample struct which looks like this (yes, a single struct can be used for both DynamoDB and MongoDB):

 ```
 type Block struct {